ojdo/gbnm/README.md

 As the title implies, it is a classical [Nelder-Mead method](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method) with some extras for dealing with multiple local optima.
 The function itself has the following signature:

+## What does it do?

+The Nelder-Mead algorithm, sometimes also called downhill simplex method, was originally published in 1965.
+It is an iterative algorithm for local, unconstrained minimisation of a non-linear function `f : R^n --> R`.
+In contrast to most other iterative algorithms, it does not rely on the derivative of the target function but only evaluates the function itself.
+This makes it extremely well suited for cases when the target function is not an algebraic term, but a simulation model which cannot be derived directly.
+It also does not approximate the function’s gradient but is based on geometrical projections of an n+1-point polygon — the simplex — in the n-dimensional parameter space of the target function.
+A simplex in two dimensions is a triangle, one in three dimensions is a tetrahedron.
+In general, the simplex can be represented as a matrix `S \in R^{n×n+1}` of its points:

+    S = [x_0 ... x_N]  with each x_i \in R^n

+The basic idea behind the simplex algorithm is that the worst point of `S`is replaced by a better one with a smaller function value and to repeat this operation iteratively until a local optimum has been found.
+To achieve this, three different transformations are applied to the simplex which let it move in directions of descent and shrink around a local minimum.
+These transformations are called reflection, expansion and contraction.

+In each iteration, first the worst point is reflected at the centroid of the remaining points.
+Depending on the quality (good or bad) it then replaces the worst point in the simplex.
+If the reflected point is not better, it is withdrawn and the other fallback operations are executed.

+The globalized Nelder-Mead method just generalizes this idea to find a global minimum.
+Instead of initialising the simplex once, multiple simplices are initialised and each one finds one local minimum.
+There are some tweaks to make the location of these simplices better than random, but principally they are spread randomly within the allowed boundaries.

 ## Usage

     [x, fval, output, options] = gbnm(fun,xmin,xmax[, options])